Pittsfield, Massachusetts: Environmental issues

 During the mid-20th century, the Housatonic River and its floodplain were contaminated with polychlorinated biphenyls (PCBs) and other hazardous substances released from the General Electric Company (GE) facility in Pittsfield.
 The contaminated area, known as the General Electric/Housatonic River Site, includes the GE manufacturing facility; the Housatonic River, its riverbanks and floodplains from Pittsfield to Long Island Sound, and former river oxbows that have since been filled in; Allendale School; Silver Lake; and other contaminated areas.

 The highest concentrations of PCBs in the Housatonic River are found from the site of the GE plant in Pittsfield to Woods Pond in Lenox, Massachusetts, where they were measured up to 140 mg/kg (140 ppm).
-About 50% of PCBs in the river are estimated to be retained in the sediment behind Woods Pond dam.
-This is estimated to be about 11,000 pounds of PCBs.
+About 50% of PCBs, estimated to be about 11,000 pounds, in the river are retained in the sediment behind Woods Pond dams.
 Birds and fish that live in and around the river contain significant levels of PCBs.

 Consent decree and cleanup

 Cleanup activity at one of the GE Pittsfield plant Superfund sites on the Housatonic River.

 Starting in 1991, legal proceedings by the U.S. Environmental Protection Agency (EPA) established the General Electric/Housatonic River Site.
 Initial cleanup work began in 1996 when EPA issued a unilateral order requiring GE to remove highly contaminated sediments and bank soils.
 EPA added the site to its Superfund list in September 1997.

 The year 1999 was a milestone for Pittsfield, when negotiations between EPA, the state, General Electric, and the city resulted in a settlement agreement, valued at over $250 million, to clean up Pittsfield and the Housatonic River.
 The settlement was memorialized in a consent decree entered in federal court the following year, making it a binding legal agreement.
 Between 2005 and 2018 GE completed remediation and restoration of the 10 manufacturing plant areas within the city, and continues to conduct inspection, monitoring and maintenance activities.

 Cleanup of the polluted downstream river areas is not complete as of 2025.
 Following a public comment period, EPA issued a permit in December 2020 for the final cleanup phase.
-In 2021, two citizen groups which were parties to the settlement filed an appeal of the permit, criticizing the design of a landfill planned for Berkshire County.
+In 2021, two citizen groups, which had been parties to the settlement, filed an appeal of the permit that criticized the design of a landfill planned for Berkshire County.
 In February 2022 the US Environmental Appeals Board (EAB) denied the appeal.
 Following the EAB ruling, EPA continued to design the new PCB disposal facility and conducted public meetings in 2022.
 Two citizen groups appealed the EAB decision to the First Circuit Court of Appeals, and in July 2023 the court rejected the plaintiffs' challenge.
 EPA issued a conditional approval in March 2025 for GE's proposed disposal facility in Lee.
 Site preparation activities are expected to start in late 2025.